-Sophie Khan, solicitor-advocate and director (legal and policy) of the Police Action Centre says that the Taser Working Group was able to highlight key issues of concern in the recent process to expand Taser availability in London.
+Sophie Khan, Lawyer and Director of Legal & Policy of the Police Action Centre says that the Taser Working Group was able to highlight key issues of concern in the recent process to expand Taser availability in London.

 Most importantly, PAC has welcomed the criticism that the Taser Working Group found that there was a lack of data transparency and information about the Mayor’s Office for Police and Crime’s own decision-making as to the roll-out of Tasers across London.